ciscoheat/superforms-web/src/routes/concepts/error-handling/+page.md

 These can be accessed on the client through `$errors?._errors`.
 The same goes for array errors, which in the above case can be accessed through `$errors.tags?._errors`.

-If you need to set the errors after validation, `setError` can be used to set the form- and array-level errors, check [the API](/api#seterrorform-field-error-options) for details.
+When you need to set errors after validation, `setError` can be used to set the form- and array-level errors, check [the API](/api#seterrorform-field-error-options) for details.

 > If you would like a message to persist until the next form submission regardless of validation, use a [status message](/concepts/messages) instead.